kevinmaechtel/Pseudoatom_DFTB/README.md

 # README

-This repository contains the script for optimization of the pseudoatom parameters for my Master's thesis.
+This repository contains the script for optimization of the pseudoatom parameters from my Master's thesis.

 ## Files